Tokyo Area Guide: Marunouchi, Yaesu, Nihonbashi 丸の内 八重洲 日本橋

-Other places of interest in the Marunouchi area of Tokyo include the Tokyo International Forum, a convention center, concert venue and exhibition space, the Tei Park Communications Museum dedicated to the history of postal and telephone services in Japan and Tokia in the Tokyo Building thronged with cafes and restaurants in its basement and first two floors catering to the many office workers in the area.
+Other places of interest in the Marunouchi area of Tokyo include the Tokyo International Forum, a convention center, concert venue and exhibition space, and Tokia in the Tokyo Building thronged with cafes and restaurants in its basement and first two floors catering to the many office workers in the area.

 The Tokyo International Forum is across the street from Brick Square.
-A multi-purpose art, concert and convention center, the Tokyo International Forum includes a tree-lined atrium below its towering glass buildings, which is a pleasant space to stop and relax.
+A multi-purpose art, concert and convention center, the Tokyo International Forum includes a tree-lined atrium below its towering glass foyer, which is a pleasant space to stop and relax in.
 The Tokyo International Forum is the venue for the Oedo Antique Market on the 1st and 3rd Sundays of the month.
-The Oedo Antique Market is the largest outdoor antiques market in Japan and attracts over 250 stall holders and crowds of up to 50,000 people to view the ceramics, masks, furniture, tools, toys, kimono, obi and various bric a brac on display.
+The Oedo Antique Market is the largest outdoor antiques market in Japan and attracts over 250 stall holders and crowds in the thousands to view the ceramics, masks, furniture, tools, toys, kimono, obi and various bric a brac on display.

-The Idemitsu Museum of Arts (Tel: 03 5777 8600) is above the Imperial Theater opposite the grounds of the Imperial Palace grounds and its moats.
-The Imperial Theater stages both Japanese and Western productions and is a traditional big-theater venue.
-The Idemitsu Museum of Arts showcases revolving exhibitions of its huge collection of Japanese art from the Jomon Period to the present day including Edo era byobu (folding screens), ukiyo-e, calligraphy and ceramics.
+The Idemitsu Museum of Arts is in the same building as the Imperial Theatre and showcases revolving exhibitions of its huge collection of Japanese art from the Jomon Period to the present day, including Edo era byobu (folding screens), ukiyo-e, calligraphy and ceramics.
 The basement of the same building includes a number of good cafes and restaurants.

 The Marunouchi and Yaesu districts of Tokyo make for a perfect base for any stay in the Japanese capital.
 Close to Tokyo Station and within easy walking distance of the parks at the Imperial Palace and Hibiya Gardens (Hibiya Koen), Marunouchi and Yaesu offer museums, plus excellent shopping and up-market restaurants.